christianalfoni/EmptyBox/drafts/2015_05_12_Cerebral-developer-preview.md

 ```
 I think this is one of the more complex situations of state handling we can meet as developers.
 Lets just go through that step by step:

-1. The facet extracts the current projects and users
+1. The map callback extracts the current projects and users
 2. It prepares an array where missing author ids can be listed
-3. When an author is not found the facet puts a temporary object to indicate the state of that data.
+3. When an author is not found the map callback puts a temporary object to indicate the state of that data.
 Then it pushes the *authorId* to the missing authors array
-4. When the projectRows are ready the facet checks if there are any missing authors and passes those on a signal that will most certainly do an ajax request fetching the users and inserting them into the *users* map.
-This will in turn run the facet again and now the data is available
+4. When the projectRows are ready the map callback checks if there are any missing authors and passes those on a signal that will most certainly do an ajax request fetching the users and inserting them into the *users* map.
+This will in turn run the map callback again and now the data is available

 ## Summary
 I hope I did an okay introduction to what Cerebral is able to do.
 The project is currently not running on any applications in production, but I was hoping you would want to try it out, give feedback and help me bring it to a stable release.
 I think we are just scratching the surface of what we are able to do when the framework has complete control of the state flow.
 I can not wait to see what new ideas might show up using Cerebrals ability to retrace its steps!